LEG Immobilien

-LEG Immobilien SE (Landesentwicklungsgesellschaft) is a German property company.
-As of 2016, it is a constituent of the MDAX trading index of German mid-cap companies.
+LEG Immobilien SE (formerly Landesentwicklungsgesellschaft) is a German property company.
+As of 2025, it is a constituent of the MDAX trading index of German mid-cap companies.

-The company was established as a housing provider operating in the German Land of Nordrhein-Westfalen.
-It was 2008 privatised and operates since 2013 as an Aktiengesellschaft (publicly traded company).
-The headquarters is located in Düsseldorf, the Land capital (Landeshauptstadt) of Nordrhein-Westfalen.
+The company was established as a housing provider operating in the German Land of North Rhine-Westphalia.
+It was privatized in 2008 and has operated since 2013 as a publicly traded company.
+The headquarters is located in Düsseldorf, the Land capital (Landeshauptstadt) of North Rhine-Westphalia.
+In August 2020, the company changed its legal form from Aktiengesellschaft to Societas Europaea.

-As of 2016, the company has around 1000 employees and holds around 130,000 apartments and properties.
+As of year-end 2025, the company has around 1,800 employees and holds around 171,360 apartments and properties.
 A takeover bid by Deutsche Wohnen failed in 2015.

-In August 2020 company changed its legal form from Aktiengesellschaft to Societas Europaea.
+In December 2021, the company significantly expanded its portfolio by acquiring around 15,400 apartments from the Adler Group.

+Dividends

+The following table shows the dividend distributions for the last ten years: